Stuntlover-TM/cmdfile/README.md

 > python -m buildfile build
 Hello
 ```
+You can specify buildfile filename with the following: `python -m buildfile tablename filename`

-This will run the `build` table of the build file, the build file must be in the directory which you are running the script from, example build file:
+This will run the `build` table of the build file, note that the build file must be in the directory you're running the script from, example build file:

 ```
 (build)